thddbsk0853-cmd/Impact-of-Climate-Variables-on-COVID-19-Transmission-in-US-States/README.md

 ![Ablation Study Comparison](figures/Ablation%20Study%20Comparison.png)

-> Visualizations available in full detail in `yonsei_project.ipynb`.
+> Visualizations available in full detail in `Impact of Climate Variables on COVID-19 Transmission in US States.ipynb`.